Radioland Murders: Plot

 In 1939, a new radio network based at station WBN in Chicago, Illinois, begins its inaugural night.
 The station's owner, General Walt Whalen, depends on his employees to impress main sponsor Bernie King.
 This includes writer Roger Henderson, assistant director Penny Henderson (Roger's wife, seeking divorce), page boy Billy Budget, engineer Max Applewhite, conductor Rick Rochester, announcer Dexter Morris, director Walt Whalen Jr. and stage manager Herman Katzenback.
 After King commissions rewrites on the radio scripts, the WBN writers get angry, complaining that they have not been paid in weeks.

 When trumpet player Ruffles Reedy falls dead from rat poisoning, a series of events ensue.
 Director Walt Jr. is hanged (the mysterious killer makes it look like a suicide), and his father, the General, has the Chicago Police Department (CPD) get involved to solve the murder mysteries as the nightly radio performance continues.
 Katzenback is killed after attempting to fix the main stage when the machinery malfunctions.
 Penny is appointed stage manager and director due to Walt Jr. and Katzenback's deaths.
 Roger tries to solve the killings, which greatly annoys the police, led by Lieutenant Cross.

 Because Roger unfortunately appears at every crime scene just as the murders take place, he is ruled as the prime suspect.
-Roger and Billy Budget then theorize that announcer Dexter Morris is the next to die.
+Roger and Billy then theorize that Dexter is the next to die.
 Dexter ignores their warning and is fatally electrocuted.
 By going through private documents in WBN's file room, Roger finds that the victims all previously worked together at a radio station in Peoria, Illinois, which he then correlates into a secretive FCC scandal.
 King (laughing gas) and General Whalen (falls down an elevator shaft) are the next to die after Roger's warning, making the police even more suspicious.

 After escaping custody, Roger uses Billy to communicate and send scripts to Penny.
-When rewriting one of the programs, Gork: Son of Fire, Roger attempts to write the script with self-referential events, proving to everyone that the mysterious killer is sound engineer Max Applewhite.
+When rewriting one of the programs, Gork: Son of Fire, Roger attempts to write the script with self-referential events, proving to everyone that the mysterious killer is Max.
 Max explains that his killings were a revenge scheme that dealt with stockholders and patents, explicitly detailing his invention of television, which other scientists have copied.
 Max takes Roger and Penny atop the radio tower at gunpoint, but is eventually killed when a biplane shows up and guns him down.
 Impressed by the nightly performance, the sponsors decide to fund WBN.
 Roger and Penny reconcile their complex relationship and choose not to divorce.